Common Injuries of the Shoulder

 Normally, the shoulder has a wide range of motion, making it the most mobile joint

 in the body.
-But because of this flexibility, it is not very stable and is easily
+But because of this flexibility, it's not very stable and is easily injured.

 The shoulder is made up of 2 main bones: the end of upper arm bone (humerus) and the